UK firms at ‘serious risk’ from Silicon Valley Bank collapse, warns Jeremy Hunt

 It added that the government recognises that the bank’s failure “could have a significant impact on the liquidity of the tech ecosystem”.

 Asked if the government would use taxpayers’ money to provide support, Mr Hunt said he did not “want to go into what the solution is”.

-The chancellor said the government also wanted to find “a longer-term solution that minimises or even avoids completely losses to some of our most promising companies”.
+The chancellor said he wanted to find “a longer-term solution that minimises or even avoids completely losses to some of our most promising companies”.

+Mr Sunak said the government recognises the “anxiety and the concerns customers of the bank have” and is “making sure we can work to find a solution that secures people’s operational liquidity and cashflow needs”.

+The PM backed the Bank of England governor, saying “yes” when asked if Mr Bailey is overseeing a robust regulatory environment for UK banks.

 Former Tory chancellor Philip Hammond said the Bank of England would have to provide “some significant and additional liquidity to whoever buys SVP”.